1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Using Pixel Tags to Create First-party Segments:

 As you might have observed that the above method of building a segment requires you to serve ads.
-But there might be pages where you don’t want to show ads but you still want to add the users visiting that page to a segment.
+But there might be pages where you don’t want to show ads, but you still want to add the users visiting that page to a segment.
 For such pages, you can use Pixel Tags to do so.

-Pixel tags can also be used to collect users from third-party sites, for example, creating a segment of users who visited the advertiser’s landing page.
+Pixel tags can also be used to collect users from third-party sites, for example, by creating a segment of users who visited the advertiser’s landing page.
 You can create pixel tags while creating first-party segments –

 Audience Pixel Segment Google Ad Manager